siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 \mathbf S = 4\mathbf S_1.
 $$

-This is a pointwise statement about the local observables in the overlap region.
+That is a pointwise statement about the local observables in the overlap region.
 It does not mean energy has been created there.
 In a source-free overlap region the Poynting balance is still